What implications might the way-preparing that John the Baptist did for Jesus have for me?

 "They're without a pastor."

 That bothered me.
-For I had the premonition that in a few hours I was to arrive at a church where confusion would be reigning.
+I had the premonition that in a few hours I was to arrive at a church where confusion would be reigning.
 There might be no one really "in charge."
 And I was tired.
 I had been in a different bed every night for 10 days, eating at a different table every day.
-I didn't relish the thought of having possibly to play pastor for a congregation.
+I didn't relish the thought of having to fill a role as pastor for a congregation.

 Sure enough.
 The next morning when I arrived, there was some confusion in the air.
 Some thought I should speak in Sunday school instead of the worship hour.
-Others wanted me to show slides, something I prefer not to do on Sunday mornings.
+Others wanted me to just project pictures of our work and talk about them, something I prefer not to do on Sunday mornings.

 The whole thing was unnerving to me.
 I inwardly closed my eyes and prayed for a portion of grace, then announced what I thought we ought to do.
 I then sat down to await the beginning of Sunday school.